phenolophthaleinum/fastDNA-faiss/README.md

                         generated in a form of a rank of virus-host pairs.
   --full                Full mode: Combines host and virus mode in one go.
   --length LENGTH       Length of the samples
-  -n N_SAMPLES, --n_samples N_SAMPLES
-                        Number of samples to take from a genome -t THREAD, --thread THREAD
+  --n_vir N_VIR         Number of samples to take from a virus genome --n_host N_HOST       Number of samples to take from a host genome -t THREAD, --thread THREAD
                         Number of threads to use
 ```